vijaymathew/slogan/README.md

     $ slogan

-You can also install Slogan using explicit `make` commands:
+You can also install Slogan using explicit configure & make commands:

     $ ./configure
     $ make